When we’re growing our lovely adenium desert rose, sometimes it will grow strong & beautiful, and other times it will get sick and need our help.

-If you see black spots on the roots or they are severely rotted, dig your plant up, cut the rotted roots out, and hang it upside down in some place with shade.
+If you see black spots on the roots or they are severely rotted, dig your plant up, cut the rotted roots out, and hang the plant upside down in some place with shade.
 Spread some lime powder or paste on for healing.
 When the scars heal, replant the tree into the soil.

-|Get Good, Cheap Garden Lime|
+|Good Cheap Garden Lime|

-|Protects new cuts from water & bacterial infections|
+|Protects cuts from water & bacterial infections|

 - Use a high-pressure garden hose to blow the rotted part out